A music director goes public with a secret stash of private instruments

 Crucial role of instrument loans

 Few classical musicians can afford valuable instruments made by esteemed luthiers like Antonio Stradivari (ca. 1644-1737).
 That's where foundations and wealthy benefactors come in.
-Noseda's instruments range from a violin made by Francesco Ruggeri in 1686 to an 1808 viola made by Giovanni Battista Ceruti.
+Noseda's instruments range from a violin made by Francesco Ruggeri in 1686 to an 1830 violin made by Giovanni Francesco Pressenda.
 Noseda also owns two cellos and intends to soon bring one to the NSO.
 The other is on loan to a young cellist in Italy.

 "At a certain point, you feel the real necessity to give back," Noseda told NPR's Leila Fadel.
 The instruments, he added, "will live longer than me.
 But now I think it's important that they will inspire people in the orchestra to also deliver a better sound world."